2jungeuni/logistics-multi-vehicles/README.md

 <p align="center">
 <img src="./img/seq.png" width="150" height="210"> <img src="./img/path.png" width="150" height="210">
 </p>
-The left is a sequence of locations and the right is a detailed path.
+The left is sequences of locations and the right is detailed paths.